Ekaṁ samayaṁ bhagavā ayujjhāyaṁ viharati gaṅgāya nadiyā tīre. Tatra kho bhagavā bhikkhū āmantesi:

 sāro ettha na vijjati.

-Such is the continuity of this illusion,
+Such is this continuum,

 Evaṁ khandhe avekkheyya,